 Jean Baptiste Siméon Chardin Biography | Oil Painting Reproductions

 Jean Baptiste Siméon Chardin, specialized in still life and genre scenes, was born in Paris, where he spent most of his life.
-His father was a carpenter and initially, he seemed destined to follow this trade, until his aptitude for painting became apparent.
+His father was a carpenter and he seemed destined to follow this trade until his aptitude for painting became clear.

 As a youth, Jean Baptiste Siméon Chardin trained under two very minor history painters, Pierre Cazes and Noel Nicolas Caypel, but his real education came from painting reproductions of Dutch and Flemish paintings in private art collections.
-These prompted him to concentrate on still-life pictures, a brave decision, since this type of painting had low reputation and was poorly paid.
+These prompted him to concentrate on still-life pictures, a brave decision, since this type of painting had a low reputation and pay.

-Chardin was the antithesis of court art and the dominant trends in eighteenth-century French painting.
-He was perhaps the only artist in the 1700's who did not make a journey to Rome, or do regular academic studies.
+Chardin was the antithesis of court art and the dominant trend in eighteenth-century French painting.
+He was the only artist in the 1700s who did not make a journey to Rome, or do regular academic studies.
 His attention was drawn instead to seventeenth-century Flemish and Dutch genre painting, and under this influence, he developed a preference for the poetic aspect of the seemingly insignificant episodes of everyday life.

 A Master of Silence and Light.